SL-Mar/quantcoderfs/README.md

 * `TextPreprocessor`: Removes URLs, numbering, headers, and irrelevant formatting artifacts.
 * `HeadingDetector`: Uses both rule-based regular expressions and spaCy NLP to detect potential section titles.
 * `SectionSplitter`: Splits the text into structured sections based on detected headings, assigning each a `type_hint` field (e.g., "methodology", "findings").

-This multi-step process ensures a reliable input for summarization and enables the pipeline to operate on a wide range of academic and practitioner articles.

 ---